The Best Security Systems for Rural Homes in 2025

 Video Security

-SimpliSafe’s video security hinges on the two indoor cameras, one wireless outdoor camera, and video doorbell it offers.
+SimpliSafe’s video security hinges on the two indoor cameras, one wireless outdoor camera, and one video doorbell it offers.
 We recommend the outdoor camera, in particular.
 We tested the SimpliSafe Outdoor Camera Pro ourselves, and we thought it was a good video security solution for large estates because it’s battery-powered; you don’t have to plug it in.
 It also comes with an integrated spotlight, which lights up when the camera detects movement.
 That’s another way this security camera deters burglars and trespassers.

 Professional Monitoring